artsy/artsy.github.io/_posts/2016-11-24-bringing-artsy-to-amazon-echo-alexa.markdown

 #### Sample Phrases

 The _Example Phrases_ in the _Publishing Information_ section of the certification UI must be present in your sample utterances.
-My three examples are _"Alexa, ask Artsy about website Artsy"_, _"Alexa, ask Artsy about Andy Warhol"_ and _"Alexa, ask Artsy about Norman Rockwell"_.
+My three examples are _"Alexa, ask Artsy about Artsy"_, _"Alexa, ask Artsy about Andy Warhol"_ and _"Alexa, ask Artsy about Norman Rockwell"_.

 The sample utterances are in the _Interaction Model_ section and must not include the wake word or any relevant launch phrasing.
 In the Artsy app I only have a single utterance with _"AboutIntent about {VALUE}"_, but lots of entries for _VALUE_ in the custom slot type.
-I forgot to include _website artsy_ and _Norman Rockwell_ in those.
+I forgot to include _artsy_ and _Norman Rockwell_ in those.

+The skill got rejected mutliple times with _about artsy_ not working, so I eventually gave up on supporting that.
+Alexa would recognize it as _artsee_, _artzi_ and many other variations.
+I suspect testers pronounce it _artsay_ or _artsai_ and never get the correct response.

 #### The Opening Line